dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 ## Versions

+* Dec 10th, 2020, version 0.4: Specifying a compile-time error when a type
+  alias that expands to a type variable is used in an instance creation.

 * Nov 29th, 2018, version 0.3: Allowing type aliases to be used as classes, including for invocation of static methods.